What treasure awaits you beneath Pemuteran Bay

 Brief: Plenty of critters and small fish, excellent for night dives straight from shore with Mandarin fish, Sea moths and other critters regular sighted.

-Description: This site is Sea Rovers home port, and Pemuteran Bays main harbour.
-Straight off the beach next to the jetty with shallow water 10-12mtr and has a sand, lots of dark sand, sponges and seagrass with plenty of muck.
-Tons of critters, pipefish in different varieties, robust, ornate, common, seamoths, seahorses, unusal scorpionfish, devilfish and Mandarin fish can all be found here on the opposite side of the bay and with it being so shallow you have lots of time to look.
+Description: This site is Sea Rovers home port, and Pemuteran Bay’s main harbour.
+Straight off the beach next to the jetty with shallow water 10-12 m and has a sand, lots of dark sand, sponges, and seagrass with plenty of muck.
+Tons of critters, pipefish in different varieties, robust, ornate, common, sea-moths, seahorses, unusual scorpionfish, devilfish, and Mandarin fish can all be found here.
+With it being so shallow, you have lots of time to look.

-Beneath the small jetty is home to many juvinile, razorfish, shrimps and many more.
+Beneath the small jetty is home to many juveniles, razorfish, shrimps and many more.

 Great night dive.